joyboy123-coder/etl_with_logging/README.md

 # 🚀 ETL Pipeline with Logging

 ## 📌 Project Overview
-This project is an **ETL (Extract, Transform, Load) pipeline** designed to process customer data and load it into **Snowflake**.
+This project is an **ETL (Extract, Transform, Load) pipeline** designed to process the data and load it into **Snowflake**.
 The pipeline includes **logging** to track execution, handle errors, and monitor the status of the ETL process.

 ## 🔄 How It Works
 The pipeline follows three main stages: